Water Line Repair Sint Maarten: What to Do

 What to do first if you suspect a leak

 Start by checking whether the issue affects the whole property.
-Run water at different fixtures and compare pressure.
+Run water at different fixtures and compare the pressure.
 Then look around the meter area and any visible line path for standing water, muddy spots, or unexplained saturation.

 If the leak appears significant, shut off the main water supply.
 This limits damage while you figure out the next step.
 For homeowners, that is often the smartest move before digging, cutting, or trying a temporary fix that may make the repair harder later.